sectsect/cfs-loop-field-query/README.md

 * If you want to apply to some existing article, resave the article.
 * This Plugin includes adding Time-Picker Field in CFS.
 * Supports Page `is_date()` includes `is_year()` `is_month()` `is_day()`.
+* If you have set the 'FinishTime', it does not appear that post when it passes your set time.
+(Default: The Day Full)

 ### Usage Example
 - - -